Any

 in acclimating to your wedding.
 They answer questions, they

-help the elderly, take children to the washroom, they handle
+the elderly, take children to the washroom, they handle mid-ceremony

-at rehearsal that his lady is to be escorted on his left,
+at rehearsal that the lady is to be escorted on his left, while

-while her husband follows them and is centered between them
+follows them and is centered between them (for photography

-(for photography purposes).
-The usher's arm is up and horizontal
+purposes).
+The usher's arm is up and horizontal and his hand

-and his hand is in a lightly closed fist.
-She is on his left
+is in a slightly closed fist.
+She is on his left arm so that

-arm so that he may draw his sword with his right (which shows
+he may draw his sword with his right (which shows you how old

-you how old this tradition is; that's why women walk to the
+this tradition is; that's why women walk to the left of their

 I do realize that some wedding